rohanmaniwade/simpleThesis-typst/simple-thesis/main.typ

   acknowledgements: [
     _First and foremost, I would like to thank my supervisor and mentor, *Clément Corselli*, for his invaluable teachings, for believing in me, and for consistently bringing out the best in me._

     _I would also like to thank *Dr.-Ing.
-Philipp Ingenlath*, *Dr. Roland Kraus* and other professionals at *Vorwerk* for the wisdom and guidance, which made it possible to carry out my thesis as smoothly and efficiently, and *Chris Sensor* from Siemens US for his helpful discussions and technical input, which helped steer this work in the right direction._
+Philipp Ingenlath*, *Dr. Roland Kraus* and other professionals at *Vorwerk* for the wisdom and guidance, which made it possible to carry out my thesis smoothly and efficiently, and *Chris Sensor* from Siemens US for his helpful discussions and technical input, which helped steer this work in the right direction._

     _My deepest gratitude to *Prof. Dr.-Ing.
 Bettar Ould el Moctar* for supervising the academic side of this work, and to *Dr.-Ing.
 Galal Galal* for his insights and encouragement throughout the project._